 RRRA Mush (warm food)

 RRRA Mush is a mix grains and helpful herbs for immune support.
 This is a very easily made food for your lil’ones that is prepared just as you would rice.
 One part mush to two-parts water.
 You can prepare on the stovetop or in a instapot- just do not over cook.
-Serving size is only about a tablespoon per rat.
-I suggest making up a cup of this mush then take an ice cube tray and once its prepared lay it out in the tray and freeze the tray, once frozen you can pop them out and they are serving sizes ready for 2-3 rats.
+Serving size is only about a tablespoon per rat. *This mix may slightly change from batch to batch as I find what may be best for rats*I suggest making up a cup of this mush then take an ice cube tray and once its prepared lay it out in the tray and freeze the tray, once frozen you can pop them out and they are serving sizes ready for 2-3 rats.
 Healthy add in’s I also suggest are yogurt, raw egg (shell included), chicken (bone too!) cottage cheese, coconut oil, or yogurt.